Dixboi/Dixboi/README.md

 Makes data and AI models available in public or running 24/7

 # CONTENTS
-This repo is divided into three parts:
+My Github profile is divided into three parts:

 ## 🏅 Certification
 Preparation, collection, and notes for all of the certifications that I'm trying and I've taken